 Poverty places a heavy burden on individuals and on communities.
-The Government of Canada is developing a Canadian Poverty Reduction Strategy to reduce poverty and improve the economic well-being of all Canadian families so they can have a real and fair chance to succeed.
-To support the development of Canada’s Poverty Reduction Strategy, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development, has launched a nation-wide consultation process happening now until June 2017 and a call for nominations for a ministerial advisory committee on poverty.
+The Government of Canada has developed a Canadian Poverty Reduction Strategy to reduce poverty and improve the economic well-being of all Canadian families so they can have a real and fair chance to succeed.
+To support the development of Canada’s Poverty Reduction Strategy, the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development, launched a nation-wide consultation process that culminated in June 2017 and a call for nominations for a ministerial advisory committee on poverty.

-The nation-wide consultation process will give Canadians an opportunity to have their say on reducing poverty through an engagement website, including discussion forums and online town halls.
+The nation-wide consultation process has given Canadians an opportunity to have their say on reducing poverty through an engagement website, including discussion forums and online town halls.

-In November, I held a community discussion as part of the Government of Canada’s consultation on national security and reform of Bill C-51.
-The input I received will help shape our government’s approach to updating and reforming our national security laws and policies to keep Canadians safe while also safeguarding our values, rights and freedoms.
-The information gathered from this public consultation is now being compiled.
-A report on the findings is being developed and will be released to the public in 2017.
-In the meantime, you can visit the consultation page here for background material and to learn more about the consultation process.
+In November 2016, I held a community discussion as part of the Government of Canada’s consultation on national security and reform of Bill C-51.
+The input I received has helped shape our government’s approach to updating and reforming our national security laws and policies to keep Canadians safe while also safeguarding our values, rights and freedoms.
+A report on the findings has been developed and released to the public in 2017.
+The report can be found here.

 Let’s Talk Parks, Canada!